Looking back: the power of nostalgia in advertising

 As every generation grows older, the draw of nostalgia doesn’t seem to fade.
 Perhaps it’s easier to hark back to a simpler time than it is to face up to the challenges we face in modern life.
 Whatever the psychological rationale, it doesn’t look as if brands will relinquish their hold on the power of nostalgia and tapping into our most cherished memories any time soon.

 Why do you think nostalgia is such a powerful tool for brands?
-Can you think of any examples where the use of nostalgia has backfired?
+Can you think of any examples where the use of nostalgia in advertising has backfired?
 Tweet us @otbtweeter with your thoughts and examples.